Agent step

 Handle user input, search the knowledge base, call tools, and follow exit conditions — all in one step

-The Agent step is a flexible all-in-one tool that lets your agent have conversations using AI, access your knowledge base, route the conversation based on intent, and run external functions — all within a single step.
-Use it when you want the agent to handle an open-ended request without needing to manually define each path ahead of time.
+The Agent step is a flexible all-in-one tool that lets your assistant interpret user input using AI, access your knowledge base, route the conversation based on intent, and run external functions — all within a single step.

 Basic usage